abdulmoeezbhatti831/Python-KBC/README.md

 # Python-KBC
-This is 1st Awesome game I have created in Python since after the beginning my coding journey.
+This is 1st Awesome game I have created in Python since after the beginning my coding journey. <br>
+Author - Abdul Moeez Bhatti